The challenge of Office 365 encryption

 Mimecast's solution for Office 365 encryption enables organizations to:

-Once the user clicks Send, the message and any attached files are uploaded to Mimecast secure cloud.
-They are immediately checked for malware and scanned for compliance with content control and data leak prevention policies, and then stored in Mimecast secure AES encrypted archive.
+After the message is sent, the email and any attachments are uploaded to the Mimecast cloud where they are checked against content and data leak prevention policies, scanned for viruses and then stored in a secure AES encrypted archive.